SergeoLacruz/inventree-supplier-panel/README.md

 ![Mouser Panel](https://github.com/SergeoLacruz/inventree-supplier-panel/blob/master/pictures/mouser_panel.png)

 The button initiates the transfer.
-It takes each element of your PO, takes the SKU of the Mouser supplier part and adds it into your shopping cart.
+It creates a Mouser shopping cart and takes each element of your PO using the SKU of the Mouser supplier part and adds it into your shopping cart.
 When finished it downloads the shopping cart from the Mouser WEB page and puts the data into the table.
-Here you see the actual stock at mouser and an OK bubble when the stock is large enough for you order.
+Here you see the actual stock at Mouser and an OK bubble when the stock is large enough for you order.
 You also find the actual price as well as the total amount of your order.

-All items that have been in the cart before get deleted.
-The cart always contains only the parts in your PO.

 The plugin also transfers your IPNs (internal part numbers).
 Mouser reserves a field for such numbers.
 They show up in your shopping cart as well as on the invoice and even